A Statement from Elizabeth S. Kostelny, Preservation Virginia CEO, on the COVID-19 Virus

 Explore 100 Miles of History

-Visit Preservation Virginia’s six historic sites to explore 100 miles of history!
+When it’s deemed safe to re-open our historic sites following the COVID-19 outbreak, come visit Preservation Virginia’s six locations to explore 100 miles of history.
 Planning a group tour?
 We can help craft a memorable experience for your group, whether you are looking for the perfect day trip or a multi-day tour.
 Learn more about our sites and contact us today.

 Scotchtown is the only original standing home of Patrick Henry, patriot and orator of the American Revolution, open to the public.
 Henry lived here from 1771–1778 and conceived his most influential revolutionary ideas at the home.
 Guests can learn how his ideas of revolution spread and influenced future generations.